Philadelphia Car Accident Attorney

 These can be remarkably dangerous for the people in the car receiving the force of the collision.
 Also referred to as a T-bone collision, these are often caused by a driver running a red light or stop sign or making a left turn without yielding to oncoming traffic.
 The driver in the car that collides into another car is usually found negligent in these cases, as it is most often driver negligence that causes the accident.

-Entering the roadway/clipping
+Entering the Roadway/Clipping

 Although many newer cars come with a warning system for vehicles approaching from the side, it is best for the driver to turn and look; there is less room for error than with a misdirected mirror or a warning system that does not work as intended.